simplyblk/Fortnitebuilds/README.md

 # Fortnite-Builds
-Some Fortnite builds reuploaded by Samicc and Fischsalat.
+Some Fortnite builds reuploaded by blk#6964.
-Credits to DarkenMoon, Sparten, Macko, Crush and Polynite.
+Credits to DarkenMoon, Sparten, Macko, Crush and Polynite, also Samicc and Fischsalat for the idea.

-Note: Some links are broken, also why did I do this 😭
+Note: This took too much time and money, why did I do this 😭

+Another Note: I probably won't go over Season 7 as there are manifests for them and big storage costs.

 # Downloads